annaritz/localized-pathlinker/README.md

 ## Input Files

 These files are positional arguments (the order matters).
 (ARCOMMENT: this is true right?)
 * NETWORK - A tab-delimited file that represents the directed, weighted interactome.
-Each line contains 3 columns: tail, head, and weight (ARCOMMENT: at least 3 cols?
-Or exactly 3?).
+Each line contains has to have at least 3 columns: tail, head, and weight.
 Edges are directed from tail to head.
 The updated version of the PathLinker interactome, PLNet<sub>2</sub>, can be found in the Data folder under the name "PathLinker_2018_human-ppi-weighted-cap0_75.txt".
-(ARCOMMENT: you need to unzip this file.
-Mention this.)
+You need to unzip this file first.

 * NODE_TYPES - A tab-delimited file denoting nodes as receptors or TRs.
-The first column is the node name and the second is the node type (receptor or TR).
-(ARCOMMENT: what if the node is not a receptor or TR?
-Does it need to be in this file?).
+The first column is the node name and the second is the node type (receptor, TR, or none).
 You can find an example file for the Alpah6Beta4Integrin pathway in the Data folder under the name "Alpha6Beta4Integrin-nodes.txt"

 * COM_PPI - A tab-delimited file that represents interactions with localization information.
-It contains one undirected interaction per line (ARCOMMENT: what's the format?
-A,B,compartment info?).
-We used the predictions from the ComPPI database; you can download the "Integrated protein-protein interaction dataset" for the "H. sapiens" from the <a href="http://comppi.linkgroup.hu/downloads">ComPPI databasse</a>.
-(ARCOMMENT need to download and unzip it.))
+We used the predictions from the ComPPI database; you need to download the "Integrated protein-protein interaction dataset" for the "H. sapiens" from the <a href="http://comppi.linkgroup.hu/downloads">ComPPI databasse</a>, and then unzip it.
+The downloaded file contains one undirected interaction per line.
+Each line has 12 columns.
+We use the first (an interaction protein), fifth (the second protein of the interactions), and ninth (interaction score) columns.

 * NODE_LOC_SCORES - A tab-delimited file giving the localization scores per protein for the cellular compartments "ExtMem", "Cytosol", and "Nucleus".
 You can find an example file derived from the ComPPI database in the Data folder under the name "Protein_Localization_Scores.txt".
 (ARCOMMENT: how did you make this file?
 Was this file also downloaded from ComPPI?)
 (ARCOMMENT: after doing this, I would include isntructions about getting hte original file and parsing it.)